gmrple/MapMyCsv/README.md

 used https://github.com/thehatter8/CSVMappy/blob/main/mapbuilder.py as a starting point.
 This works on Arch Linux as of 4 Nov 2023.

 Dependencies - a working QGIS Install.
-Tested with QGIS 3.34
+Tested with QGIS 3.34 on Arch Linux and 3.28 on Windows 11

 ## How To
 1. Update the paths in map.bash or map.bat to match your QGIS install and version